 Database requirements

-Before you install Deep Security Manager, you must install a database server for Deep Security Manager to use.
-This database server must meet the following requirements.
+Deep Security Manager uses a database server.
+Before you install Deep Security Manager, you must install a database server that meets the following requirements:

 After reviewing the requirements, you are ready to install the database server.